Skip to content

 Data Objects

-In addition to text or binary content, the operation content may also be a JSON object.
-Whistle supports the following three data object formats:
+Operation content can be not only text or binary content but also JSON objects.
+Whistle supports the following 3 data object formats:

 JSON Format